seanthegeek/cuckoo-modified-utils/README.md

 ## Command line scripts

 Each one of these scripts will submit one or more samples to a Cuckoo sandbox, and track the task as the sample is being analyzed.
-When submitting individual files, the scripts will check for existing reports, and notify you of any before submitting a new task.
+When submitting individual files, the scripts will notify you of any existing reports before submitting a new task.

     usage: submit-to-cuckoo.py [-h] [-v] [--tags TAGS] [--options OPTIONS] [--tor] [--procmemdump]